-Repair work within 24 to 48 Hours
+Scenario One: Repair work completed within approximately 48 Hours

-- 1. ADOT identifies an emergency repair situation - 2.
-District undertakes response actions to prevent imminent loss of human life or property - 3.
-Environmental Planning is contacted, most likely by the District; ENV Planners assigned and Technical Teams determine if resource agencies need to be contacted and coordinate with resource agencies as needed.
+- 1. ADOT identifies an emergency repair situation. - 2.
+District undertakes response actions to prevent imminent loss of human life or property. - 3.
+Environmental Planning is contacted, if possible, by the District.
+An ENV Planner is assigned and Technical Teams determine if resource agencies need to be contacted and coordinate with resource agencies as needed.
 No emergency declaration is needed. - 4.
-Environmental Planning prepares documentation and permit work as needed during and/or after completion of the repair work
+The District and/or Project Manager provides declaration documents, photos and/or descriptions of the event that occurred and repairs undertaken, maps, Detailed Damage